Diary of Second Lieutenant Harold Gordon Cornell- 1916-1917- Part 4

 Thursday visited Lincoln & spent evening

-at Mawers, & playing cards.
+at Mavers playing cards.
 Marriott

-left camp for a couple of days that morning
+left camp for a couple of days that morning.

 Friday took xx Bailey & Downing from

-carpenter's shop, to shift materials into
+carpenter's shop, to shift material into

 station.
 W.O.
 Dennison Ellison made a great fuss